kubernetes-sigs/lws/keps/552-worker-resizing/README.md

 #### Story 1

-As a develope running inference workloads with `LeaderWorkerSet`, I should be able to quickly iterate on my deployments configuration during development.
+As a develop running inference workloads with `LeaderWorkerSet`, I should be able to quickly iterate on my deployments configuration during development.
 Currently, the only way to update the size of the `LeaderWorkerSet` is to delete and recreate the resource.
 If `spec.leaderWorkerTemplate.size` is made editable, I will be able to simply edit and apply the `LeaderWorkerSet` instances using kubectl rather than deleting and recreating them.
 This would improve my developer experience.

 #### Story 2